voc0der/Skip-Game-Launcher/README.md

 launcher, then opens and immediately merges a PR.
 The merge closes the request.

 Steam titles are looked up from the name automatically.
-Epic is attempted too, but the string its launch URI needs is an internal codename — `Petunia` serves `metro-2033-redux` — and Epic publishes it for only some products, so Epic requests often have to carry it.
+Epic is attempted too, but the string its launch URI needs is an internal artifact ID — sometimes a codename such as `Petunia`, sometimes an opaque hash — and Epic publishes it for only some products, so Epic requests often have to carry it.
 Battle.net and Ubisoft have no public catalogue at all and always need the ID.
 The form explains where to find each.

 Already have the game here on Steam and want the Epic build too?
 Request it again with the other store; that adds a second executable rather than a